 /etc/passwd, set the shell of all non-user accounts to

 - Configure your OS to use salted SHA512 for passwords in

 - Set up and configure pam_cracklib for strong passwords.

 - Set up and configure pam_tally to lock out accounts for 5 minutes after 3 failures.

-/etc/shadow.
+/etc/shadow, configure the root account to be locked by default.
 Run the following command to lock the root account:

 usermod -L root